Vertebral hemangiomas (spinal angiomas)

-Vertebral hemangioma (vertebral angioma) is the most common benign tumor of the spine.
-Vertebral angiomas are usually asymptomatic and found incidentally (by their characteristic external features) during the diagnosis (MRI, CT, x-ray) for other diseases and pathological conditions (back pain, infection or spinal injury, etc.).
-Vertebral hemangioma is a benign tumor, which most often meet in the middle (thoracic) and lower (lumbar) spine.
+Vertebral hemangiomas (spinal angiomas) are the most common benign neoplasms of the spine.
+Vertebral angiomas, as a rule, are asymptomatic and are detected by chance (according to their characteristic external features) during diagnostics (MRI, CT, X-ray) for other diseases and pathological conditions (back pain, infection, or spinal injury, etc.) ).
+Spinal hemangiomas are benign tumors that are most common in the middle (thoracic) and lower (lower back) parts of the spine.

-Vertebral hemangioma are very common and occur in about 10% of the population (on the basis of autopsies).
-Most hemangiomas detected with standard spine radiographs.
-Often, the small size of the hemangioma cannot be detected on radiographs and are revealed with more modern methods of diagnostics imaging, such as vertebral CT or vertebral MRI, or at autopsy.
-Hemangiomas formed most often in adults aged 30 to 50 years.
-The incidence of hemangiomas, for unknown reasons, most prevalent among women and the most symptomatic in the 4th decade of life.
+Hemangiomas of the vertebrae are very common and occur in about 10 percent of the population (based on autopsy data).
+Most hemangiomas are detected on standard radiographs of the spine.
+Often, small hemangiomas cannot be detected on radiographs and are visualized with more modern methods of radiation diagnostics, such as CT or MRI, or with autopsy.
+Hemangiomas most often form in adults between the ages of 30 and 50.
+The incidence of vertebral hemangiomas for unknown reasons more often prevails among women and is most symptomatic in the 4th decade of life.

-Most hemangiomas during the life are asymptomatic.
-The vertebral body destruction or impact on near located intervertebral foramen (nerve root exit from the spinal canal) is the most common cause of the pain symptom in patients.
-Increased physical activity (exercises, home appliances, etc.) can cause the pain.
-It is most often associated with increased axial load on the vertebral body affected by a tumor.
-In most cases of vertebral hemangioma, do not induce any symptoms.
-Symptomatic vertebral hemangiomas occurrence for less than one percent of all hemangiomas cases and are more common in women than in men.
-In the absence of timely treatment of patient with symptomatic vertebral hemangioma in the future may cause a serious neurological disorder.
+Most vertebral hemangiomas are asymptomatic during life.
+Destruction of the vertebral body or impact on the adjacent intervertebral foramen (the place where the nerve root exits the spinal canal) is the most common cause of pain symptoms in patients.
+Increased physical activity (exercise, household stress, etc.) can cause pain.
+This is most often associated with an increased axial load on the body of the vertebra affected by the tumor.
+In most cases, vertebral hemangiomas do not show any symptoms.
+Symptomatic vertebral hemangiomas account for less than one percent of all hemangiomas and are more common in women than in men.
+In the absence of timely treatment, symptomatic vertebral hemangioma in the future can cause serious neurological disorders in the patient.

-Most of hemangiomas are asymptomatic, but in symptomatic case they may manifest as:
+Most hemangiomas are asymptomatic, but if symptoms are present, they can manifest as: